COMP90082-2024-SM1/SG-Wombat/README.md

 The primary goal of this project is to develop a comprehensive booking management system for the Science Gallery, aimed at enhancing operational efficiency and improving user experience for both partner and non-partner school teachers.
 This system will enable teachers to easily book programs, manage bookings, and access educational experiences, while providing Science Gallery staff with the necessary tools to streamline booking processes, manage resources effectively, and ensure accurate record-keeping.
 Additionally, the system will support the expansion of program offerings, facilitate space management, and enable data-driven decision-making through comprehensive reporting capabilities.
 Overall, the goal is to create a user-friendly, efficient, and scalable platform that enhances the educational outreach efforts of the Science Gallery and optimizes the visitor experience.

 ## Workflow
+需要写：
-创建feature branch
+我们是根据feature去创建 branch
-naming方法
+我们的naming方法是。。。
-经过哪些步骤到master（pull request 找人review）
+我们写完代码后经过哪些步骤merge到master的（pull request 找人review）
+后面的branch可以删除
 ### Branches

 - **Main Branch**: The main branch contains stable, production-ready code.